 I know that I feel satisfied when I have completed all I set out to that week, and that I really value my free time more.
 I am able to work gym time in either before work or during lunchtime so that I can spend my evenings how I please.

-Studies have shown that getting into good habits – whatever those look like to you – have long lasting impact on both our physical and mental wellbeing.
+that getting into good habits – whatever those look like to you – have long lasting impact on both our physical and mental wellbeing.
 Perhaps it’s that you no longer feel stressed from leaving everything to the last minute or that you feel healthier due to food or gym commitments.
 There’s a safety in the familiarity of routine that could also help you to navigate mental health issues.

 I am still getting to grips with my habit forming – certainly, my desire to read more books isn’t quite at the place I’d like it to be yet – but sitting down and really thinking about how I can build up good habits has helped me find my footing in my first job.
 This was important to me as I wanted to make a first impression of someone who was reliable, disciplined and motivated.